 Goodwill is allocated to the Group's cash-generating units (CGUs) identified according to operating segment.
-The goodwill balance of K80.5M (2015: K80.5M) is attributable to various business acquisitions in the logistics and commercial segments including Consort (K.5M), Laga Industries (K3.6M), Pacific Towing (K67.4M) and New Britain Shipping (K9M).
+The goodwill balance of K80M (2016: K80.5M) is attributable to various business acquisitions in the logistics and commercial segments including Laga Industries (K3.6M), Pacific Towing (K67.4M) and New Britain Shipping (K9M).
+Goodwill of K0.5M in Consort Express Lines Limited has been written off during the year.
 The recoverable amount of a CGU is determined based on value-in-use calculations.
 These calculations use pre-tax cash flow projections based on financial budgets approved by management covering a three year period.
 Growth beyond year three for the purpose of the impairment testing is set at 5%-8%.
-A post-tax discount rate of I 2.5% per annum has been used and reflects specific risks relating to the operating segment.
+A post-tax discount rate of 12.5% per annum has been used and reflects specific risks relating to the operating segment.